SchmidteServices/activeTAPI-Dyn365/docs/tech/verifySetupOnPremise.md

 ![image-20191217144254538](verifySetupOnPremise.assets/image-20191217144254538.png)

-The package content of version 1.0.2, for example, looked like this  (see: [solution components in detail](.\solution\content.md)):
+The package content of version 1.0.2, for example, looked like this  (see: [solution components in detail](solution/components.md)):

 ![image-20191217144539707](verifySetupOnPremise.assets/image-20191217144539707.png)

 ## Contact Form integration

-By default, the solution has only one integration point with your Microsoft Dynamics 365 organization: The [Main Form fo the Contact entity](solution\index.md).
+By default, the solution has only one integration point with your Microsoft Dynamics 365 organization: The [Main Form of the Contact entity](solution/index.md).
 Verify this is configured properly.